alphagov/transition-config/README.md

 #### Create a Subset test

-This is a quick test of the most important urls which will be run on every deployment.
+A pick list test of the most important urls to be tested on each deployment in the `data/subsets/` directory.

-It doesn't need to be 250, and it can just be a random sample, but ideally it would be the top 10% or so mappings in terms of importance.

-1. Create a sample mappings file containing up to 250 urls, e.g. `tests/integration/test_data/top_250_WEBSITE_urls.csv`.
-2. Create the test script, e.g. `tests/integration/sample/top_250_WEBSITE.t` you can base it on `tests/integration/sample/top_250_directgov.t`

-You can run this test using `prove -l tests/integration/sample/top_250_WEBSITE.t` but it will not pass until the redirector is deployed.
+You can run these tests using `prove -l tests/integration/samples.t` but it will not pass until the redirector is deployed.

-#### Create In Progress test

-This is a full integration test which is run on a nightly basis

-    source tools/generate_tests.sh
-    generate_in_progress_gone_test Communities
-    generate_in_progress_redirection_test Communities

 #### Create Regression test